Muze

 Usability Testing

-Instant visual gratification was highlighted as a must-have, so the premium page was given a slightly more prominent gradient
+Instant visual gratification was highlighted as a must-have by multiple testers, so the premium page was given a slightly more prominent gradient

-Yearly tab was removed because it was never turned into a clickable tab, and users were confused by it
+Yearly tab was removed because it was never turned into a clickable tab, and the majority of testers were confused by it

 Before